vanessailana/Data-Mining-Case-Studies-/README.md

 # Case Studies Repo

-The purpose of this repository is that it consists of different case studies presented in
-Comp 541 (Data Mining) at Cal State Northridge.
+The purpose of this repository is that it consists of different case studies presented in Comp 541 (Data Mining) at Cal State Northridge.
+This repo gives students the idea of different applications of where Data Mining can be applied.

 ### Case Study #1 : U.S. Educational Finances